 Hospice is a philosophy of specialized care and support for people with a terminal illness and their loved ones.
 Hospice is about life!
 It focuses on quality of life rather than quantity.
 It emphasizes living each day to its fullest.

 Agapé Hospice & Palliative Care not only provides skilled pain management for the patient, but also emotional support, spiritual care, and grief support for family members following the death of a loved one.
-Hospice cares for the person, not the disease while reaffirming life, and focusing on dignity, comfort and quality to the remaining months, weeks, and days.
+Hospice cares for the person, not the disease while re-affirming life, and focusing on dignity, comfort and quality in the remaining months, weeks, and days.
 Hospice neither hastens nor slows the natural progression of life.

-Hospice surrounds the patient and family with a layer of comfort and support.
 Agapé Hospice & Palliative Care brings a dedicated team of professionals from a variety of disciplines: Doctors, nurses, spiritual counselors, social workers and volunteers.
 Our team is skilled and experienced in assisting the patient and family through the transition from curative care to comfort care.

 At this point, no active or curative therapies are undertaken.
-Patients are then allowed the opportunity to transition with less pain, and with as much independence, dignity and respect as their disease will allow.
+Patients are then allowed the opportunity to transition with less or without pain, and with as much independence, dignity and respect as their disease will allow.

-When to consider Hospice?
+When to Consider Hospice

 For most people, having end of life discussions with family members is very difficult and, in most cases, avoided.
 Although difficult, it is best for families to share their wishes long before this becomes an immediate concern.
 In many circumstances patients with a terminal illness may lose their ability to communicate with loved ones, leaving family members to assume, and forced to make uncomfortable decisions during an already stressful time.